Krande/condapackaging/README.md

 A repo for testing conda packaging using various compilers and methods.

 ## Goal
 Improve understanding of the c++ compilation process and linking with python code.

-Will start with gmsh on Windows and once a stable compilation strategy is found, it will be

 ## Packages subject for testing